 A Catholic annulment completely nullifies your marriage, almost as if it never existed.
 In order for this to happen, though, the grounds for annulment must be present before or during the exchange of the vows, but not after.
 This means that any problems that occurred after your wedding day, including adultery, do not qualify as grounds for a Catholic annulment.

 However, if there were grounds present for a Catholic annulment from the very start of your marriage, you may qualify.
 For example, some could argue that engaging in a relationship with someone other than who you are set to marry goes against agreeing to be faithful for life and intending to do good for each other.
 While cheating before you’re officially married is not technically considered adultery, you could still argue that there were necessary grounds present before you were officially married.
+This can be the first step in receiving a sort of divorce in the Catholic church.

 If you discover your husband or wife had a child with a partner outside of your marriage or that they were secretly married to the person they were engaging in an affair with, you may qualify for a Catholic annulment.